Juarez, Texas

 Juarez is a census-designated place (CDP) in Cameron County, in the U.S. state of Texas.
 The population was 1,017 at the 2010 census.
-Prior to the 2010 census the community was part of the Las Palmas-Juarez CDP.
+Prior to the 2010 census, the community was part of the Las Palmas-Juarez CDP.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Juarez is in western Cameron County, bordered to the north and east by Harlingen and to the west by Las Palmas.

 According to the United States Census Bureau, the Juarez CDP has a total area of 0.5 km2, all land.

+Demographics

+Juarez first appeared as a census designated place in the 2010 U.S. census after the Las Palmas-Juarez CDP was split into the Juarez and Las Palmas II CDPs.